ssenhouse/Project1/README.md

 ![Risky optimal portfolio efficient frontier](/images/risky_portfolio_efficient_frontier.png)

 # Next Steps
-One of the exciting outcomes of this project is that there is long list of options for further analysis and customization of the report.
-The following is not an exhaustive list, but will provide ideas on what other steps can be taken with this project.
+One of the exciting outcomes of this project is that there is a long list of options for further analysis and customization of the report.
+The following is not an exhaustive list but will provide ideas on what other steps can be taken with this project.

-**Additional questions that surfaced.**
+**Additional questions**
 * Evaluate how to build the universe of investments.
-For simplicity and to meet our project timeline, we created a static universe comprising of a mixed bag of instruments to include stocks, bonds and etf’s.
-We did this to ensure not just a variety of companies but asset classes as well.
+For simplicity and to meet our project timeline, we created a static universe comprising a mixed bag of instruments, including stocks, bonds, and ETFs.
+We did this to ensure not just various companies but asset classes.

 * How to best define risk?
-Specifically, how can we develop a more in depth analysis for creating the investor profile.
-As we started to use the model to solve for the optimal porfolio, we observed that the model follow a logarithmic estimation for the weights of the optimal portfolio.
-Therefore, we found it necessary to scale our risk aversion factor to see the extremes of the portfolio recommendations based on our universe.
-Developing a better understanding of this relationship will allow us to better quantify the risk tolerance, thus allowing us to create a greater spread of risk tolerances and portfolios.
+Specifically, how can we develop a more in-depth analysis for creating the investor profile?
+As we started to use the model to solve for the optimal portfolio, we observed that the model follows a logarithmic estimation for the optimal portfolio weights.
+Therefore, we needed to scale our risk aversion factor to see the extremes of the portfolio recommendations based on our universe.
+Developing a better understanding of this relationship will allow us to quantify the risk tolerance, thus allowing us to create a greater spread of risk tolerances and portfolios.